 One of six major industrial clusters identified by the UK Government, the region is home to a bustling city of around 250,000 residents, heavy industrial sites, and one of the country’s major ports.
 Other assets and infrastructure such as pipelines and heavy transport make the area an ideal starting point for the introduction of hydrogen in the south.
-Additionally, a network of decommissioned gas distribution pipes in the area has the potential to provide efficient and cost-effective carbon transport as part of a CCUS solution.

 Hydrogen and CCUS technologies are at the heart of the UK’s plans for decarbonising the economy, as set out in the Government’s December 2020 Energy White Paper.
 Up to £240m has been committed as part of a new Hydrogen Fund, and a 5GW hydrogen production target by 2030 has been set.
 The Government also aims to support up to 220,000 jobs in the next 10 years in infrastructure projects for CCUS and hydrogen.

 Around 2.6 million tonnes of CO2 are emitted in and around Southampton each year from industry and customers connected to our domestic heating network.
 A scheme incorporating CCUS technology could reduce these emissions significantly, while local hydrogen production could further cut emissions from high-polluting sectors such as industry and shipping.